romkatv/powerlevel10k/README.md

 *[y/n]* confirmation, must be moved above the instant prompt preamble in `~/.zshrc`.
 Initialization code that merely prints to console but never reads from it will work correctly with instant prompt, although output that normally has colors may appear uncolored.
 You can either leave it be, suppress the output, or move it above the instant prompt preamble.

-Here's an example of `~/.zshrc` that breaks when instant prompt is enabled.
+Here's an example of `~/.zshrc` that breaks when instant prompt is enabled:

 ```zsh
 if [[ -r "${XDG_CACHE_HOME:-$HOME/.cache}/p10k-instant-prompt-${(%):-%n}.zsh" ]]; then